Advancing Practice in Signed/Spoken Language Interpreting - MSc

 Your performance on the course will be assessed through your engagement with online discussion, case studies, essays and e-portfolios.
 Students completing the MSc will also complete a dissertation.

 There are no placements on this course, but you will be required to relate your learning to your specialist area of practice.
-Relevant professional practice or work shadowing is therefore a requirement for enrolment to some modules.
+Relevant professional practice or work shadowing is therefore a requirement for enrolment on some modules.

 Teaching hours and attendance